-Overview of the Zebra BI Charts visual
+Zebra BI Charts Visual Overview

 The Zebra BI Charts visual can render many different types of charts.
-Column/bar charts, area charts, line, waterfall, variance, ‘hills&valleys’, dot, and lollipop charts are supported and a user can switch between them by simply clicking on the chart slider.
+Column/bar charts, area charts, line, waterfall, variance, "hills & valleys", dot, and lollipop charts are supported and a user can switch between them by simply clicking on the chart slider.
 You can also create combination (combo) charts, add forecasts to charts, and above all, render small multiples of any chart type.
 It's as easy as looking at pictures on your mobile phone!

 IN THIS ARTICLE

 Watch an overview of all the different chart types in the Zebra BI visual

 The Zebra BI Charts visual can display a number of different chart types.
 The selection of charts depends on the data that is added to the visual, mostly on the number and type of measures you bring into the visual.